 - First council was held at Pataliputra by Sthulabahu in the beginning of the third century BC and resulted in the compilation of 12 Angas to replace the lost 14 Purvas.

 - The Second Council was held at Valabhi in the 5th century AD under the leadership of Devaradhi Kshamasramana and resulted in the final compilation of 12 Angas and 12 Upangas.

 Five Categories of Siddhas – Jainism UPSC

 - Arhant, who is about the attain Nirvana.

 - Acharya , the head of the ascetic group.

 - Sadhu , which includes the rest.

 Jainism received patronage from the kings of the time , including Chandragupta Maurya.
 In the south , royal dynasties such as the Gangas, Kadambas, Chalukyas and Rashtrakutas patronized Jainism.
-In Gujarat, patronage came from wealth merchants.
+In Gujarat, patronage came from wealthy merchants.
 The concrete expression of Jainism’s religious zeal is seen all over the country in works of art and architecture.
-The 57-foot high statue of Gomateshvara at Sravanabelagola in Mysore, erected in 983 or 984 AD is a marvel of its kind.
-The temples at Mount Abu and those at Palithana in Gujarat and Moodabidri and Karkala in the south make a rich contribution to the Indian heritage.
+The 57-foot high statue of Gomateshvara at Shravanabelagola in Mysore, erected in 983 or 984 AD is a marvel of its kind.
+The temples at Mount Abu and those at Palitana in Gujarat and Moodbidri and Karkala in the south make a rich contribution to the Indian heritage.